Terror Beneath the Sea: Plot

-The story follows reporter Ken Abe and photographer Jenny Gleason as they attend a torpedo testby the US navy, which has a mysterious swimming body appear during it.
+The story follows reporter Ken Abe and photographer Jenny Gleason as they attend a torpedo test by the US navy, which has a mysterious swimming body appear during it.
 This and other irregularity cause the pair to investigate, which leads them to a cave inhabited by silver fish-men, who capture the pair.

 The pair is eventually taken to the underwater base of the enigmatic Professor Moore, who has created these fish-men or "water cyborgs."
 The Water Cyborgs lack free will and are intended to be his soldiers in his task to unify the world under him and make people compliant in his 'Utopia'.
 The process of transforming ordinary humans into these creatures is shown in graphic detail throughout the procedure, disturbing Jenny and Ken.

 A US Navy submarine searching for the missing couple as well as a kidnapped scientist stumbles upon the base, interrupting the process of Ken and Jenny's transformation, though both are left scarred.
 The base and submarine engage in deadly combat using torpedoes and missiles until a hit disrupts the control mechanism of the Water Cyborgs and they begin indiscriminately killing everyone they come across.
 While attempting to escape, Ken, Jenny, and the scientist run into the leader of the base attempting to do the same, eventually resulting in the leader's death.
 A navy diver rescues them from the base.

 Awakening in the hospital, Jenny is at first terrified of being seen in her altered appearance, only to find their fellow rescuee knew the process to reverse the procedure and she and Ken have been restored, and Jenny excitedly tells her boss she has a story for him, before she and Jen go for a walk on the beach together.